Eisenhower dollar: Inception

-On October 3, 1969, the House Banking Committee passed legislation for a silverless Eisenhower dollar, with Patman stating that he hoped to have it approved by the full House in time for the late president's birthday on October 14.
+On October 3, 1969, the House Banking Committee passed legislation for a base-metal Eisenhower dollar, with Patman stating that he hoped to have it approved by the full House in time for the late president's birthday on October 14.
 On October 6, the bill's sponsors lost a procedural vote which would have allowed for no amendments.
 While some representatives spoke against the manner in which the legislation was to be considered, Iowa Congressman H. R. Gross objected to the base-metal composition of the proposed coin: "You would be doing the memory of President Eisenhower no favor to mint a dollar made perhaps of scrap metal."
 Both houses voted on October 14, Eisenhower's birthday.
 Although the House passed the administration-backed bill for a base metal dollar, the Senate passed the bill as amended by Colorado Senator Peter Dominick, calling for the piece to be minted in 40% silver.
 Instrumental in the passage of the Senate amendment was a letter from Mamie Eisenhower, recalling that her husband had liked to give silver dollars as mementoes, and had gone to some effort to obtain coins struck in the year of his birth, 1890.
 Idaho Senator James McClure stated, "It is somehow beneath the dignity of a great president like General Eisenhower to withhold silver from the coin."
 On October 29, 1969, Texas Representative Robert R. Casey introduced legislation to honor both Eisenhower and the recent Apollo 11 Moon landing.
 These provisions would become part of the enacted bill authorizing the Eisenhower dollar.
 Casey originally wanted the mission theme of Apollo 11, "We came in peace for all mankind," to appear on the coin; when the Mint informed him that there was not room for that inscription, he settled for requiring that the reverse design be emblematic of that theme.

 In March 1970, the two houses reached a compromise whereby 150 million dollars would be struck in the 40% silver alloy for collectors and others.
 The circulating dollar, though, would have no silver and would be struck in larger quantities.
 The 47.4 million troy ounces of silver needed to strike the collectors' pieces would come from bullion already held by the government.
 The compromise was worked out by McClure and other congressional Republicans, with the aid of Brooks, an Idahoan.
 McClure described the deal as "a lot less than the country deserves, but a lot more than it appeared we would get."
 The reason for having a collector's edition with silver was to avoid the hoarding which had driven the Kennedy half dollar from circulation.